ferrumc-rs/site/public/blogs/2025-11-30-welcome-to-ferrumc-founder.md

 ...

-I'll write the rest of the blog later, but yes.
+I'll write the rest of the blog later :)

-Also both me (Sweattypalms) and ReCore are Co-Founders of this project!